Brand Name: Norvasc

 What Is Amlodipine and How Does It Work?

-Amlodipine a prescription medication that is used with or without other medications to treat high blood pressure.
+Amlodipine is a prescription medication that is used with or without other medications to treat high blood pressure.
 Lowering blood pressure helps prevent strokes, heart attacks, and kidney problems.
 Amlodipine belongs to a class of drugs known as calcium channel blockers.
 It works by relaxing blood vessels so blood can flow more easily.

 Amlodipine is also used to prevent certain types of chest pain (angina).
 It may help to increase your ability to exercise and decrease the frequency of angina attacks.
 It should not be used to treat attacks of chest pain when they occur.
 Use other medications (such as sublingual nitroglycerin) to relieve attacks of chest pain as directed by your doctor.